Lassa fever: Patient dies at Bedfordshire hospital

 It said the risk to the public was "very low".

-The death comes as the third case of Lassa fever was identified in the UK in the last few days, all thought to be linked to recent travel to West Africa.
+The death comes as the third case of Lassa fever was identified in the UK in the last few days.

+All three cases were within the same family and were linked to recent travel to West Africa, said Dr Susan Hopkins, chief medical adviser at UKHSA.

 The cases are the first of the disease to be confirmed in the UK in more than a decade.